projectriff/riff/docs/riff_processor_create.md

 ### Options

 ```
       --function-ref name       name of function build to deploy
   -h, --help                    help for create
       --input name              name of stream to read messages from (may be set multiple times)
   -n, --namespace name          kubernetes namespace (defaulted from kube config)
       --output name             name of stream to write messages to (may be set multiple times)
       --tail                    watch processor logs
+      --wait-timeout duration   duration to wait for the processor to become ready when watching logs (default "10m")
 ```

 ### Options inherited from parent commands